0% car finance sounds too good to be true, because it is

 3. Fewer loan options

-Typically, car loans come in a range of options which you may want to advantage of, depending on your situation.
+Typically, car finance comes in a range of options which you may want to advantage of, depending on your situation.
 Car loan options can include:

 4. Fees, fees, fees